-We have not audited, reviewed, or otherwise attempted to verify the accuracy or completeness of the Top 25 holdings of the underlying fund and Financial Highlights within the financial statements of each Fund.
-Accordingly, we do not express an opinion on this unaudited information.
+We draw attention to the fact that the supplementary information in the "Top 25 holdings of the underlying fund" and "Financial Highlights" does not form part of the financial statements of each Fund.
+We have not audited, reviewed or otherwise attempted to verify the accuracy or completeness of this supplementary information.
+Accordingly, we do not express an opinion, a review conclusion or any other form of assurance on this supplementary information.